-CHART SHOWING REPLIES RECEIVED FROM STATE MINISTERS TO UNION EDUCATION MINISTER'S LETTER OF 25TH JANUARY, 1966 REGARDING PRESCRIPTION OF NGERT TEXTBOOKS BY THE STATE GOVERNMENTS
+CHART SHOWING REPLIES RECEIVED FROM STATE MINISTERS TO UNION EDUCATION MINISTER'S LETTER OF 25TH JANUARY, 1966 REGARDING PRESCRIPTION OF NCERT TEXTBOOKS BY THE STATE GOVERNMENTS

-S. No. State/Union Territory Contents of Reply Received 1 - 2 3 1. / Assam . ••• Letter acknowledged.
-2. (Gujarat . • The State Government may adopt or adapt textbooks produced by the NCERT as and when received by the State Government.
-3. 1 Himachal Pra desh . .
-Letter acknowledged.
-4.]
-Madhya Prado esh.
-The textbooks will be adopted by the State Government as soon as these are ready.
-5. Manipur . · • • May adopt NCERT textbooks after transla- ting books into regional languages.
-6. 1 Rajasthan . .
-Letter acknowledged.
+S. State/Union Ter No. ritory Contents of Reply Received 1 2 3 I. Assam Letter acknowledged.
+2. Gujarat The State Government may adopt or adapt textbooks produced by the NCERT as and when received by the State Government.
+3. Himachal Pradesh ••• Letter acknowledged.
+4. Madhya Pradesh The textbooks will be adopted by the State Government as soon as these are ready.
+5. Manipur • • May adopt NCERT textbooks after transla- ting books into regional languages.
+6. Rajasthan . • • Letter acknowledged.
 Ascertaining action taken by State Department of Education.
-7. Tripura . • • Action taken by the Government of West Bengal will apply to this territory in so far as textbooks for higher secondary classes are concerned.
+7. Tripura Action taken by the Government of West Bengal will apply to this territory in so far as textbooks for higher secondary classes are concerned.
 However, the Union Terri- tory may consider primary textbooks as and when these are ready, for use in schools after translating books into regional lang- uages.
-8. Maharashtra May adapt the textbooks produced by the NCERT.
+8. Maharashtra . • • May adapt the textbooks produced by the NCERT.

 1 2 3 9.
-West Bengal The textbooks produced by the NCERT may be adopted by the State Government after they are approved by the West Bengal Board of Secondary Education.
+West Bengal .
+The textbooks produced by the NCERT may be adopted by the State Government after they are approved by the West Bengal Board of Secondary Education.
 Copies of the textbooks may be sent to the Board as and when they are ready.
 After these are approved by the Board, the books will be translated into Bengali.
 10. Uttar Pradesh .
 The Biology textbooks for Classes IX-XI have been examined by the State Government.
-The textbooks cannot be adopted straightaway for high schools or for intermediate classes since they have been written for higher secondary schools of the 11-year pattern.
+The textbooks cannot be adopted straight- away for high schools or for intermediate classes since they have been written for higher secondary schools of the 11-year pattern.
 The U.P.
-Board has, however, prescribed them for inclusion in the list of Library Books for High Schools and intermediate colleges.
-The question of adapting these books to the needs of High Schools and intermediate colleges will require considerable modification and the Council will be informed of the decision in this regard in due course.
-11. Punjab The Hindi books have been found suitable by the School Board of Punjab University and the University has since conveyed its reasons in this respect to the National Council.
+Board has, however, prescribed them for inclusion in the list of Library Books for High Schools and inter- mediate colleges.
+The question of adapting these books to the needs of High Schools and intermediate colleges will require considerable modification and the Council will be informed of the decision in this regard in due course. l].Punjab The Hindi books have been found suitable by the School Board of Punjab University and the University has since conveyed its reasons in this respect to the National Council.
 So far as the science books are concerned the School Board of the Punjab University decided that copies of all the books in Science subjects produced by the National Council be obtained.
 The National Council has already been approached in this behalf by the Punjab University.
-Whenever the Science books are made available, the School Board of the Punjab University will consider them for adoption or adaptation in this State.
+Whenever the School Board of the Punjab University will consider them for adoption or adaptation in this State.
 The Biology textbook for Classes IX-XI is under consideration.